Lebanon declares Iranian ambassador persona non grata amid Israeli attacks

 - list 3 of 3Smotrich urges Israel to annex southern Lebanon as assault intensifies

-The decision comes as the Israeli army continues to attack Lebanon with airstrikes and pushes forward with a ground offensive in southern Lebanon since a cross-border attack by Hezbollah on March 2, in response to the killing of Iran’s Supreme Leader Ayatollah Ali Khamenei.
+The decision comes as the Israeli army continues to attack Lebanon with air strikes and pushes forward with a ground offensive in southern Lebanon since a cross-border attack by Hezbollah on March 2, in response to the killing of Iran’s Supreme Leader Ayatollah Ali Khamenei.

 Iran-backed Hezbollah had honoured a ceasefire deal signed with Israel in November 2024 despite repeated violations by Israel.